 Like its prisons, GEO Group’s community corrections, residential, and day reporting centers have documented histories of abuse, neglect, and mismanagement.
 In 2020, The Intercept reported that GEO Group systematically ignored the spread of coronavirus, allowing cases to skyrocket at its halfway houses throughout the country while boasting to shareholders about its handling of the pandemic.
 A 2020 lawsuit similarly alleges that GEO Group did not observe proper Covid safety and health protocols at one of its halfway houses in Houston, Texas, and threatened individuals if they called any agencies to report coronavirus-related deaths or request information or testing.

 In 2019, more than 200 reentry center “residents” in Houston, Texas sued the company, alleging that during Hurricane Harvey they were left in a flooded GEO Group halfway house surrounded by toxic waste and without food, clean water, or medical care.

-E-Carceration of Individuals Within the Criminal Punishment System
+E-Carceration in the Criminal Punishment System

 In line with GEO Group’s attempt to reposition itself as a provider of re-entry services and alternatives to incarceration, the company has expanded its reach within the electronic monitoring (EM) industry through its subsidiary BI Incorporated (BI).
-As of December 2021, Geo Group monitors over 150,000 individuals “through an array of technology products including radio frequency, GPS, and alcohol monitoring devices.”
+As of December 2021, GEO Group monitors over 150,000 individuals “through an array of technology products including radio frequency, GPS, and alcohol monitoring devices.”